 - a) the data subject has given consent to the processing of his or her personal data for one or more specific purposes; You have the right to withdraw your consent at any time.
 The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal. - b) processing is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract; If you don't give your data, we won't be able to enter into the contract or perform the contract. - c) processing is necessary for compliance with a legal obligation to which the controller is subject.
-The relevant law is: ...
-If you don't give your data ... - d) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - e) processing is necessary for the purposes of the legitimate interests pursued by the controller such as: ...
+The relevant law is.
+If you don't give your data. - d) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - e) processing is necessary for the purposes of the legitimate interests pursued by the controller such as: ...
 The controller provides you access to the balancing test.

-Duration of data processing: Until June 2021 (after the final of the competition)
+Duration of data processing: Until the end of July, 2024 (till the realisation of mobility)